Pierre Boulanger, Ph.D., P.Eng Professor

 Introduction to Scientific Visualization

-Among the most significant scientific challenges of the 21st century will be to effectively understand and use the vast amount of information produced by supercomputers, sensors, and extensive simulations.
+Among the most significant scientific challenges of the 21st century will be effectively understanding and using the vast amount of information produced by supercomputers, sensors, and extensive simulations.
 By its very nature, visualization addresses the challenges created by such excess: too many data points, too many variables, too many time steps, and too many potential explanations.
 Thus, as we work to tame the accelerating information explosion and employ it to advance scientific, biomedical, and engineering research, visualization will be among our most essential tools.
 This course introduces scientists, engineers, and practitioners in medicine to data visualization fundamentals.

 This graduate-level course introduces haptics, focusing on teleoperated and virtual environments displayed through the sense of touch.
-Topics covered include human haptic sensing and control, design of haptic interfaces (tactile and force), haptics for teleoperation, haptic rendering and modelling of virtual environments, control and stability issues, and medical applications as telesurgery and surgical simulation.
+Topics covered include human haptic sensing and control, design of haptic interfaces (tactile and force), haptics for teleoperation, haptic rendering and modelling of virtual environments, control and stability issues, and medical applications such as telesurgery and surgical simulation.
 In addition, this course addresses students with interests in robotics, virtual reality, or computer-integrated surgical systems.

 This course presents the latest research results in point-based computer graphics.
 After an overview of the critical research issues, we will discuss 3D scanning devices and novel concepts for the mathematical representation of point-sampled shapes.
 Next, the course describes high-performance and high-quality point model rendering, including advanced shading, anti-aliasing, and transparency.
 It also offers efficient data structures for hierarchical rendering on modern graphics processors and summarizes geometric processing methods, filtering, re-sampling point models, and physical modelling.